Namebine-giizis (Suckerfish Moon) / Zaagibagaa-giizis (Budding Moon) - May 15, 2023

 NOTES:

-* A free rendering of teachings by a.o.
-Michel Sutherland from Pîhtâpek Ililiwak (Fort Albany, Ontario) and Ogimaawab Joseph Sutherland (Gakaabikaang/Minneapolis, Minnesota)
+* An interpretation of teachings by, among others, Michel Sutherland from Pîhtâpek Ililiwak (Fort Albany, Ontario) and Ogimaawab Joseph Sutherland (Gakaabikaang/Minneapolis, Minnesota).

-** It should be noted that Anishinaabeg (Ojibweg) in different areas use different names for the moons; there are many variations in the dialects spoken.
-Also, since our culture and our language are traditionally intricately linked to nature, the names used are typically based on observations of natural phenomena, animal activity, and the cultural practices and beliefs of the given community.
-The common factor is the idea that the moons orient us to our calendar, the changing seasons, plant life cycles, and animal migration.
-What is equally important is that with each moon cycle spiritual as well as moral teachings are involved which are the fiber of our Indigenous society.
+** It's important to recognize that the Anishinaabeg (Ojibweg) across different regions use various names for the moons, reflecting the many dialectical variations.
+Our culture and language are traditionally deeply connected to nature, so the names are often derived from natural observations, animal behaviors, and the cultural practices and beliefs of each community.
+The unifying concept is that the moons guide us through our calendar, seasonal changes, plant life cycles, and animal migrations.
+Equally significant is that each moon cycle is accompanied by spiritual and moral teachings, which are integral to our Indigenous society.

-Several names that are presently in use for the moons stem from intercultural crossing between Anishinaabeg and the Wemitigoozhiwag and Gichi-mookomaanag (Europeans and Americans).
-The land-rooted relationships that in pre-contact times used to be unquestionable became chaotic and often meaningless, and some moon names became replaced by names that reflected the cultural views of the Anglo invaders.
+Many of the current names for the moons originate from the cultural interactions between the Anishinaabeg and the Wemitigoozhiwag and Gichi-mookomaanag (Europeans and Americans).
+The land-based relationships that were once clear and significant before contact became disordered and frequently lost their meaning, leading to some moon names being replaced by those reflecting the cultural perspectives of the Anglo invaders.

-One example of a Westernized name is Animikadaadiiwi-giizis, which means "Welcoming Each Other Moon," referring to the settlers' habit of wishing each other Happy New Year in the month of January.
-The influence of Christianity on Ojibwe culture is evident in a name used by Ojibweg from Northwest Ontario to denote the Month of December: Gichi-anama'e-giizhigani-giizis, or "Big Church Days Moon."
-Another example of Western influence is Joolay-biisim, which, of course, is an "Ojibwenized" version of the Anglo word for the moon that precedes the month of August. ^
+An instance of a Westernized name is Animikadaadiiwi-giizis, meaning "Welcoming Each Other Moon," which relates to the settlers' tradition of exchanging New Year greetings in January.
+The impact of Christianity on Ojibwe culture is apparent in a name used by the Ojibweg in Northwest Ontario for December: Gichi-anama'e-giizhigani-giizis, or "Big Church Days Moon."
+Another example of Western influence is Joolay-biisim, which is an "Ojibwenized" version of the English word for the moon preceding August ^

-The differences between the various regions are reflected in a vast variety of the lunar orbits and Moon names.
-I tried to map this vast variety of Moon names (including the cross-cultural, post-contact names) in below list:
+The distinctions among different regions are evident in the wide range of lunar orbits and Moon names.
+I attempted to chart this extensive array of Moon names (including cross-cultural and post-contact names) in the list below:

 JANUARY: